Tina McIntyre

 Tina McIntyre is a fictional character from the British ITV soap opera Coronation Street.
 Portrayed by Michelle Keegan, the character first appeared on-screen during the episode that was shown 7 January 2008.
-The character was central to many key storylines relating to issues such as perjury, abortion and surrogacy, and had relationships with David Platt (Jack P. Shepherd), Graeme Proctor (Craig Gazey), Tommy Duckworth (Chris Fountain), Dr. Matt Carter (Oliver Mellor) and Jason Grimshaw (Ryan Thomas), and had an affair with married man Peter Barlow (Chris Gascoyne).
+The character was central to many key storylines relating to issues such as perjury, abortion and surrogacy, and had relationships with David Platt (Jack P. Shepherd), Graeme Proctor (Craig Gazey), Tommy Duckworth (Chris Fountain), Matt Carter (Oliver Mellor) and Jason Grimshaw (Ryan Thomas), and had an affair with married man Peter Barlow (Chris Gascoyne).
 Tina has also had feuds with Tracy Barlow (Kate Ford), Kylie Platt (Paula Lane) and Kirsty Soames (Natalie Gumede).

 In 2010, The Guardian listed Tina as one of the 10 best Coronation Street characters of all time.
 In April 2013, it was announced that Keegan would be leaving the show and in October, it was announced that her character would be murdered.
 Tina was pushed from the balcony and beaten with a lead pipe by Rob Donovan (Marc Baylis), before dying of her injuries on 2 June 2014.
 Tina's funeral took place on 23 June 2014, in which she made her final appearance in video footage.

 Creation

 Casting

-Tina McIntyre was cast in the soap to portray a short-term girlfriend of character David Platt, to help change his evil ways.
+Tina McIntyre was cast in the soap to portray a short-term girlfriend of character David Platt (Jack P. Shepherd), to help change his evil ways.
 As the character's personality was portrayed on screen, soap bosses and viewers were impressed with the character and actress Michelle Keegan which resulted in her character becoming a permanent fixture.
 She has worked in low-skilled jobs such as the Kabin and as a barmaid.
 Her main links in Coronation Street were initially with the Platt family.

 Keegan portrayed Tina from 2008 until the character's demise in 2014.

-Auditions were held for the part of the character and Michelle Keegan received a call from her agent telling her she had been offered the part, the initial audition being only her second for any part.
-She was called to a meeting with producer Steve Frost, he was immediately happy with her and handed her the scripts.
+Auditions were held for the part of the character and Keegan received a call from her agent telling her she had been offered the part, the initial audition being only her second for any part.
+She was called to a meeting with producer Steve November, he was immediately happy with her and handed her the scripts.

 In an interview with the Daily Mirror, Keegan spoke about her character's success in the show stating that: "Tina came in to the show just to change David into a nice character, and then to get to the point where he pushed his mum down the stairs.
 I was supposed to be out of there after that.
 But they’ve kept me on.
 They needed a bit of a ballsy character, I think.
 She’s moved into the Platts’ now and she’s getting a family base around her, so hopefully she’s around for the long haul.
 I didn’t think I was staying, so I’m very lucky".